SizeMeCom/sizeme-magento-extension/README.md

 * Thigh width
 * Knee width
 * Calf width
 * Pant sleeve width
 * Shoe inside length (mesaured on the inside)
 * Shoe inside width (not supported yet)
 * Hat width
 * Hood height

 ## Configuration:

 ### General:

 #### Service status
 There are three options for this value: On, Test and Off.
 * "On" means that the service is live normally.
 A SizeMe splash welcome is included for non-SizeMe users and SizeMe users are recognized automatically.
 * "Test" means that a special test version of the service is active.
-Existing SizeMe users
+Debug info is written to the console.
+This shouldn't be used in live production sites.
 * "Off" means that no SizeMe functionality is included in your store.
 Default value: Off

 #### Change Size Selection to Buttons
 This is a bit of a bonus feature.
 If this value is set to "Yes" and the service is "On" or "Test", the plugin will try to convert your size selection drop-down to a set of clickable buttons.
 This currently doesn't work with products with multiple selections (such as color _and_ size).
 Default value: No

 ### Template Settings:

 #### Replace Configurable Product Option Template
 By default the plugin adds a certain class (".sizeme-magento-size-selector") to the correct size selector on the product page.
 Many themes like to use their own custom file to write the configurable product page, and in those cases you might want to change this option to "No".
 If this is set to "No", you just have to change the SizeMe Size Selection Element (in UI Options Overrides) to point to the correct size selection element.
 Default value: Yes

 ### Attribute Settings:

 #### Product Size Attributes
 Use this multiselect to select the size attribute, so that SizeMe knows which one to follow.
 You can select multiple values (by pressing Ctrl while selecting) if you have multiple size attributes.
 This option is only active if the "Replace Configurable Product Option Template" is set to "Yes".

 ### UI Options Overrides:

 The plugin is pre-configured to work in default Magento themes.
-However, if you have a custom theme installed in your store, you might have to override some of the default values with which SizeMe interacts with the product page.
+However, if you have a custom theme installed in your store, you might have to _override_ some of the default values with which SizeMe interacts with the product page.
 Only include the values you want to override, otherwise default values will be used.

-SizeMe uses the jQuery library to interact with the product page.

 #### Append SizeMe Content To This Element
 This selector is used to identify where SizeMe appends the SizeMe content (Sizing bar, Size Guide and Detailed View buttons)
-* Type: jQuery selector
+* Type: DOM querySelector selector
 * Default: .product-options

-#### Append SizeMe Splash To This Element
-This selector is used to identify where SizeMe appends the SizeMe content (Sizing bar, Size Guide and Detailed View buttons)
-* Type: jQuery selector
-* Default: .product-options

-#### SizeMe Size Selection Element
-This selector is used to identify where the size selector element to SizeMe.
-The default value uses the class `sizeme-magento-size-selector` which is written by the plugin according to the size attribute selection in SizeMe -> Attribute Settings -> Product Size Attributes
-* Type: jQuery selector
-* Default: select.sizeme-magento-size-selector

 #### Invoke Element
 This selector is used to identify which element(s) to listen to for changes that might affect the size selector and thus, SizeMe.
 This element could basically be the same as the size selector, but in product pages with multiple selections such as size __and__ color, you have to listen to all the select elements.
-* Type: jQuery selector
+* Type: DOM querySelector selector
 * Default: select.super-attribute-select

-#### Invoke Event
-This value is used to identify which event to listen to for changes as outlined in the Invoke Element definition.
-* Type: jQuery event
-* Default: change

 #### Add To Cart Button Element
 This selector is used to identify the correct Add To Cart element.
-The default value uses two different values due to some legacy thing.
-* Type: jQuery selector
+* Type: DOM querySelector selector
-* Default: form#product_addtocart_form a.liftup-button, form#product_addtocart_form button

-#### Add To Cart Event
-This value is used to identify the correct Add To Cart event.
-* Type: jQuery event
-* Default: click
+* Default: button.btn-cart

-#### Switch Selected Size to Recommended on Page Load
+#### Size Selector Type
-SizeMe will automatically try to select the best fitting size on product page load.
-Sometimes, this might be impossible due to the dynamic nature of the selectors or something.
+SizeMe has to understand the nature of the size selector on the page.
+Supported values: "default" for a normal select element, "swatches" for Magento RWD theme type buttons
-* Type: boolean (true/false)
+* Type: string
-* Default: true
+* Default: default

 #### Language Code Override
 Usually SizeMe will try to sniff the store language from the html tags lang parameter.
 This value can be used to override this sniffing.
 SizeMe uses ISO 639-1 language codes and will default to English if the given language is not supported.
 * Type: ISO 639-1 language code
 * Default: sniffed from code

+#### Skin String
+This space-separated list is like a extra class definition for SizeMe content.
+Use this to choose from preset SizeMe skinning options.
+* Type: string
+* Default: empty

 #### Custom Style Overrides
 This text field can be used to write some custom CSS to the page.
-This is one opportunity to make changes to the SizeMe user interface, you can change the colors and stuff like that.
+This is another opportunity to make changes to the SizeMe user interface, you can change the colors and stuff like that.
 * Type: CSS code
-* Default: defined in sizeme-magento.css
+* Default: defined in sizeme-styles.css